Who can get a third COVID-19 shot (and how) in California?

 For help making a third dose appointment, Californians can go to the state’s My Turn CA dashboard, where they’ll be asked to verify that they have one of the listed conditions and that they received their second COVID-19 vaccine at least 28 days prior.

-Big news came earlier this week in the form of the FDA signing off on booster doses for Americans 65 and older, along with those who have underlying health conditions and those in jobs that put them at high-risk for COVID-19.
-But more regulatory hurdles remain before boosters can be offered to that large, new group.
+Big news came earlier this week in the form of the FDA signing off on booster doses of Pfizer’s vaccine for Americans 65 and older and some other high-risk populations.
+But more regulatory hurdles remained before boosters could be offered to that large, new group.

-The Centers for Disease Control and Prevention started a two-day meeting Wednesday to make their own recommendations on who should get extra shots and when, and as the Associated Press reports, some of the basic questions around the rationale for offering boosters had some experts considering putting off the decision for a month while they gather evidence.

-Plus, the World Health Organization has strongly opposed the use of a third round of shots in wealthy nations while poorer countries don’t have enough vaccines to distribute first doses.
+Now a key advisory panel at the Centers for Disease Control and Prevention — which will set the final policy — has recommended Pfizer boosters for people 65 and older, nursing home residents, and people who are 50 to 64 with underlying medical conditions.
+It also said boosters can be offered to people 18 to 49 with underlying conditions.

+The CDC has not yet officially adopted that recommendation, but they have followed the panel’s advice on coronavirus vaccines throughout the pandemic.

-With all this playing out at the national (and international) level, California said Thursday that it will be ready on “day one” of federal approval to administer booster shots.
+California said Thursday that it will be ready on “day one” of federal approval to start administering booster shots.
 State health officials said the My Turn platform is prepared to add a booster eligibility screener to its interface to help people confirm they are part of the new, larger cohort.

-You might remember a public address by President Joe Biden from August, in which he targeted Sept.
-20 as the start date for widespread booster shot availability for most people eight months after residents got their second shot of the Pfizer or Moderna vaccine.
+You might remember a public address by President Joe Biden from August, in which his administration laid out plans to make booster shots widely available to nearly all Americans and targeted Sept.
+20 as the start date.

-“We can take care of America and help the world at the same time,” Biden said.

-But the Biden administration also said the decision hinged on recommendations and authorizations by federal health regulators, which brings us to the state of play described above.
-For now, stay tuned to the ongoing deliberations of the FDA and the CDC.
+Amid the fanfare of Biden’s speech, his administration did include the caveat that his booster plan hinged on recommendations and authorizations by federal health regulators.
+That was expected to come swiftly, but as of late September, debate is still swirling over some of the basic rationale for widely providing boosters rather than leaving them targeted for specific groups.

+Some top doctors question whether the plan would actually slow the course of the pandemic, and say that more time to research the boosters’ effects are needed before a nationwide rollout to all groups.
+Meanwhile, the World Health Organization has strongly opposed the use of a third round of shots in wealthy nations while poorer countries don’t have enough vaccines to distribute first doses.

+For now, stay tuned to the ongoing deliberations of the FDA and the CDC, and check back with this article for updates.

-And remember, if the federal government does ultimately carve a path forward to broader availability of third COVID-19 shots, California says it’s ready to make them available fast.
+And remember, if the federal government does ultimately carve a path forward to broader availability of third COVID-19 shots, California says it’s ready to make them available for free.

 The Associated Press contributed to this report.

-Note: UPDATE: This story was updated Sept.
-23 to reflect recommendations from a key CDC advisory panel.